 let me take you to St Audoen’s…

 If words were chemicals, the potency packed into Coracle would need a stronger container than paper and ink, page and stanza.
-Jackson’s voice is immediate, the sensations intense, the experiences intelligently informed by free association, by her sense of the absurd and a poignant sensibility.
-To paraphrase her, this is speech stripped to the waist; imagination which played it scary when aroused by the urge to taste life fully.
-Her expression is as contemporary, individual and vivid as a digital video and, like an online broadcast, it seeks to straddle the divide between personal and public worldviews.
+Jackson’s voice is immediate, the sensations intense, the experiences intelligently informed by free association, by [Jackson’s] sense of the absurd and a poignant sensibility. … [Jackson’s] expression is as contemporary, individual and vivid as a digital video and, like an online broadcast, it seeks to straddle the divide between personal and public worldviews.
 This collection should carry a warning: Your perception will be altered. — Annamaria Weldon